Personality vs. Identity: How to Find Your Right Fit

 Your identi-T-shirts, idendit-shorts, identi-shoes, and identi-hats.

-Layered on top of your core personality is your identity.
+Layered on top of your personality is your identity.

-Your identity is like clothing over the core frame of your personality.
+Your identity is like clothing over the frame of your personality.

 Unlike personality, you have complete autonomy on which identities you use to present yourself to the world.
 This can make a much bigger difference in your life than any clothing choice.

-The wrong identity outfit will give you the itchy sensation that you’re not moving as freely as you should in life.
-But with the right one, you’ll feel comfortable in your skin and like you’re getting closer to your potential.
+A misguided sense of identity will give you the unpleasant sensation that you’re not moving as freely as you should in life.
+With the right one, you’ll feel comfortable in your skin and like you’re getting closer to your potential.

 Identity that doesn't fit very well with personality